paritytech/polkadot/README.md

 [releases](https://github.com/paritytech/polkadot/releases) page, or install Polkadot from one of our package repositories.

-### Debian-based (Debian, Ubuntu)

-Currently supports Debian 10 (Buster) and Ubuntu 20.04 (Focal), and derivatives.

-Installation from the repository will create a `systemd` service that can be used to run a Polkadot node.
+Installation from the debian or rpm repositories will create a `systemd` service that can be used to run a Polkadot node.
 This is disabled by default, and can be started by running `systemctl start polkadot`.
 By default, it will run as the `polkadot` user.
 Command-line flags passed to the binary can be customised by editing `/etc/default/polkadot`.
 This file will not be overwritten on updating polkadot.
 You may also just run the node directly from the command-line.

+### Debian-based (Debian, Ubuntu)

+Currently supports Debian 10 (Buster) and Ubuntu 20.04 (Focal), and derivatives.

 ```
 # Import the security@parity.io GPG key